colouring-cities/colouring-indonesia-new/docs/setup-dev-environment.md

 ### WARNING: Setup document suitable for development environment, not production server

-This document is intended to guide you through setting up a local development environment for the Colouring Cities application.
+This document is intended to guide you through setting up a local development environment for the Colouring Indonesia application.
 This guide assumes you already have either already have access to an machine with Ubuntu 18.04 installed, or can use VirtualBox to set up an Ubuntu virtual machine as below.

-#### Note
-This guide assumes you are working with the ['colouring-core'](https://github.com/colouring-cities/colouring-core) repository.
-If you are creating your own fork, or want to use a custom city name, then you may wish to change `'colouring-core'` to `'colouring-[your city name]'`.

 <details>
 <summary>